sams96/sams96.github.io/content/post/china-trip-2025/index.md

-on – multiple different types of hot pot that I hadn't heard of before, one with a bean flavoured soup base and another that was mostly just a big pot of tomatoes and chicken – and the highlight was *烙&zwj;锅 Lao Guo*, which is conceptually very similar to Korean barbecue.
-You have a big hot pan on your table to cook various meats and vegetables, with a bowl of spicy dip in the centre.
+on – multiple different types of hot pot that I hadn't heard of before, one with a bean flavoured soup base and another that was mostly just a big pot of tomatoes and chicken – and the highlight was *烙&zwj;锅 Lao Guo*, which is conceptually similar to hot pot except instead of a pot of hot broth you have a large pan on which to cook your various meats and vegetables, with a bowl of spicy dip in the centre.

 Guiyang also has a lively specialty coffee scene, but at least in the short time we spent there I didn't find any coffee I liked as much as what we were having in Chengdu.
-We queued outside Captain George[^5], which is the pioneer of specialty coffee in Guiyang, but I didn't think it lived up to the hype.
+We queued outside Captain George[^5], the pioneer of specialty coffee in Guiyang, and tried to visit DuiDe Coffee each morning only to find it with a large queue each time until the third day.
+For me neither lived up to the hype.
 [^5]: [https://www.instagram.com/captaingeorgecoffee_](https://www.instagram.com/captaingeorgecoffee_)

 {{< photo img="24310"